 See inside the largest chimpanzee sanctuary in the country.

 In the 1980’s, biomedical and university research began using chimpanzees to conduct research.
 As medical research technologies advanced, the need to experiment on human’s closest related species declined.
-The U.S. government needed a sanctuary built so chimps can be retired.
-Chimp Haven was founded in 1995 to answer the call.
+The U.S. government needed a sanctuary built so chimps can retire.
+Founded in 1995, Chimp Haven answered the call.
 In 2000, Caddo Parish donated 200 acres of land outside of Keithville, La. for the sanctuary.
 Today, over 300 chimps live out the “Chimp Life” in several large outdoor habitats while being tended to by over 40 professionals.
 In the near future, 200 more chimps will call Northwest Louisiana home with construction on new habitats going up.
 The sanctuary is the largest in the world and is a great place to discover the world of chimpanzees.

 Part of Discovery Days is the “hay ride.”
 It’s the behind-the-scenes tour you need to see.
 For an additional charge, take a tour to areas usually off limits to the public.
 You’ll see the positive reinforcement training plus go see the new habitats under construction.
 Tickets for the tour are $10 for ages 13 and older, $5 for kids ages 4-12 and free for kids under 4.
 Tours take place at 9:45 am, 10:30 am, and 11:15 am.